In Plain Sight:

 symbols.
 Their meaning is open to discussion.
 It is interesting to note that naturalistic depictions of aurochs show the animals’ bodies from the side, while the head is shown in frontal view, similar to the bucrania.
 Obviously the head with the dangerous horns was of importance for the artists.

 Notably, the cattle head is one of the few depictions also transformed into a possible ideogram at Göbekli Tepe.
 Bucrania can be found on several pillars and other elements of architecture (like so-called porthole stones).
-It is obvious that the mode of representing animals in Neolithic art is far from arbitrary (Dietrich April 3, 2017).
+It is obvious that the mode of representing animals in Neolithic art is far from arbitrary (Dietrich O. 2017, April 3).

 02/17/2017 AT 11:41